apache/incubator-brooklyn/docs/guide/ops/troubleshooting/overview.md

 ---
 layout: website-normal
-title: Troubleshooting Runtime Errors
+title: Troubleshooting Overview
 toc: /guide/toc.json
 ---

-This guide describes sources of information for runtime errors.
+This guide describes sources of information for understanding when things go wrong.

 Whether you're customizing out-of-the-box blueprints, or developing your own custom blueprints, you will inevitably have to deal with entity failure.
 Thankfully Brooklyn provides plenty of information to help